peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### ToJSONString
     public java.lang.String ToJSONString()
-Converts this object to a string in JavaScript object Notation (JSON) format.
-See the overload to JSONString taking a JSONOptions argument for further information. <p>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
-Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, <code>22("Test")</code> is converted to <code>"Test"</code> and
+Converts this object to a text string in JavaScript object Notation (JSON) format.
+See the overload to ToJSONString taking a JSONOptions argument for further information. <p>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, <code>22("Test")</code> is converted to
-  <code>true</code> is converted to <code>"true"</code>).
-If, after such
+  <code>"Test"</code> and <code>true</code> is converted to <code>"true"</code>).
+If,
- conversion, two or more map keys are identical, this method throws a CBORException.
+ after such conversion, two or more map keys are identical, this method throws a CBORException.
 The example code given in
  <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
- can be used to write out certain keys of a CBOR map in a given order to a JSON string.</p> <p><b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not supported in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the
+ can be used to write out certain keys of a CBOR map in a given order to a JSON string, or to write out a CBOR object as part of a JSON text sequence.</p> <p><b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not supported in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the